thedartmouth/main/wp-content/plugins/bulk-move/readme.txt

 Contributors: sudar
 Tags: post, bulk, move
 Donate Link: http://sudarmuthu.com/if-you-wanna-thank-me
-Requires at least: 2.5
+Requires at least: 3.8
-Tested up to: 3.6.1
+Tested up to: 3.9.1
-Stable tag: 1.0
+Stable tag: 1.2.1

-Bulk move posts from selected categories or tags
+Move or remove posts in bulk by category or by tag.

 == Description ==

-Bulk Move is a WordPress Plugin which can be used to move posts in bulk from one category to another.
-This Plugin can also be used to remove posts from a certain category.
+Bulk Move is a WordPress Plugin which can be used to move posts in bulk from one category or tag to another.
+This Plugin can also be used to remove posts from a certain category or tag.

 If you looking for deleting posts, instead of just moving them, then use [Bulk Delete Plugin][2] instead.

 ### Development